 \paragraph{\textbf{Validation process}} When an agent completes a task, we re-execute the agent's produced setup (e.g., Dockerfile and scripts) to confirm reproducibility, and compare the agent's artifacts against the reference evidence package.
-To further validate the analysis run, we may extend the analysis beyond the limit the agent has chosen.
-Outlier or suspicious values (e.g., unusually low coverage, empty reports, or results inconsistent with the reference) are flagged and discussed among authors.
-To support reproducibility, our replication package includes the detailed validation protocol.\footnote{\url{https://anonymous.4open.science/r/agents-for-analysis-8AE4/MANUAL_VERIFICATION_PROTOCOL.md}} Specifically, we check: \begin{itemize} \item \emph{Structural evidence:} Expected files and directories exist (KLEE's \texttt{klee-out} directory, AFL++'s \texttt{queue} directory, etc.). \item \emph{Project references:} Logs or reports reference project-specific paths, symbols, or build artifacts. \item \emph{Semantic evidence:} Tool-specific indicators of analysis progress, such as partial or completed path exploration, AFL coverage growth, generated call graphs, or static analysis warnings. \end{itemize} This reference-backed validation supports human auditing and helps spot premature termination by requiring artifacts that are difficult to produce without running analysis on the target repository.
+For borderline cases, we may re-run the same produced setup for longer as a diagnostic check of whether the setup can drive the intended analysis; this does not give the agent additional repair attempts or change the produced setup.
+Outlier or suspicious values (e.g., unusually low coverage, empty reports, or results inconsistent with the reference) are flagged and discussed among the authors.
+To support reproducibility, our replication package includes the detailed validation protocol.
+Specifically, we check: \begin{itemize} \item \emph{Structural evidence:} Expected files and directories exist (KLEE's \texttt{klee-out} folder, AFL++'s \texttt{queue} directory...). \item \emph{Project references:} Logs or reports reference project-specific paths, symbols, or build artifacts. \item \emph{Semantic evidence:} Tool-specific indicators of analysis progress, such as explored paths, AFL coverage growth, generated call graphs, or static analysis warnings. \end{itemize} This reference-backed validation helps spot premature termination by requiring artifacts that are difficult to produce without running analysis on the target repository.